Aliases for HIF1AN Gene

 External Ids for HIF1AN Gene

 GeneCards Summary for HIF1AN Gene

 HIF1AN (Hypoxia Inducible Factor 1 Alpha Subunit Inhibitor) is a Protein Coding gene.
-Diseases associated with HIF1AN include hypoxia and severe pre-eclampsia.
+Diseases associated with HIF1AN include Hypoxia and Anemia Of Prematurity.
 Among its related pathways are Translational Control and miR-148a/miR-31/FIH1/HIF1andalpha;-Notch signaling in glioblastoma.
 GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, 2-oxoglutarate as one donor, and incorporation of one atom each of oxygen into both donors.
-An important paralog of this gene is HSPBAP1.
+An important paralog of this gene is KDM8.

 UniProtKB/Swiss-Prot for HIF1AN Gene